geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-03-03/meeting-transcript.md

 CI should ideally be future proof.
 So we don't want any dynamic things that determine the size or the model you're running for CI, because that will break someday.
 In principle, having a script that runs a fixed set of models and making sure it works.
-Making sure all the onyx ops are supported, I think, is good enough for less specific bounty.
+Making sure all the ONNX ops are supported, I think, is good enough for less specific bounty.
 I think we should be close to getting a merge.
 And for now, if the only left issue is something is not supported, I see like zeroing it off some of the list.
 We, we don't have a good way to support anyway.